-One of the most challenging aspects is the determination of the pre-experimental status of the core material that was provided for laboratory investigations, since the salt concrete was taken from an existing dam that has been loaded in situ by the creeping rock salt for more than 10 years.
-Therefore, it is obvious that material properties, such as e.g. the initial gas permeability, have to be measured under a load comparable to the in situ minimum stress.
+One of the most challenging aspects is the determination of the pre-experimental status of the core material that was provided for laboratory investigations, since the salt concrete was taken from an existing dam that has been loaded in situ by creeping rock salt for more than 10 years.
+Therefore, it is obvious that material properties, such as e.g. the initial gas permeability, have to be measured under a load which is comparable to the in situ minimum stress.

-Main work and results achieved in the DOPAS tasks 3.2 and 5.1 during the first 24 months of the project will be presented in this status report as deliverables D3.28 and D5.5.
-Chapter 2 gives an short overview on the core material that was provided for laboratory investigations.
+The main work and results achieved in the DOPAS tasks 3.2 and 5.1 during the first 42 months of the project will be presented in this final technical report as deliverable D3.30.
+Chapter 2 gives a short overview of the core material that was provided for laboratory investigations.
 The status of the laboratory experiments performed in task 3.2 on the salt concrete samples is illustrated in chapter 3.
-The modelling work conducted in task 5.1 is reported in chapter 4.
-Preliminary conclusions and outlook on the further work programme are summarized in chapter 5.
+The modelling work conducted in task 5.1 is reported on in chapter 4.
+The summary and the outlook on the further work programme is given in chapter 5.